ory/elements/README.md

 rendering of the components and removes any client-side JavaScript.
 Each component needs to be wrapped by `ComponentWrapper` which essentially uses `ReactDOMServer`.
 The `elements-markup` package then bundles the React library with it so that the React code lives with the component library.
+The exported function takes the component props and context.
+The context is used for context providers, such as the `IntlProvider` from `react-intl`.

 Here is an example of exporting the `UserAuthCard`.